Bomb blast kills nuclear scientist in Iran; Israel accused

 Two daylight bomb attacks on the same day in Tehran in November 2010 killed one nuclear scientist and wounded another.

-Iran then blamed Israeli, British and U.S. intelligence for the attacks, which it said were aimed at assassinating key people working on Iran's nuclear program.
+Iran then blamed Israeli, British and U.S. intelligence for the attacks, which it said were aimed at assassinating key people working on Iran's nuclear programme.

-Iran denies Western suspicions that its nuclear program has military goals, saying it is for purely peaceful purposes.
+Iran denies Western suspicions that its nuclear programme has military goals, saying it is for purely peaceful purposes.

 There was no immediate word from Israeli officials.
 Israel has always declined comment on previous such bombings in Iran.